 Long-Term Conditions Management (LTCM) Programmes These services are targeted at people with high health needs due to a long-term condition and aim to reduce deterioration, crises, and complications through good management and control of that condition.
 Success is demonstrated through early intervention, monitoring, and management strategies which reduce the negative impact and the need for hospital admission.
-Notes 2013/14 DHB Result 2015/16 Target 2013/14 National Average People identified with a long-term condition enrolled in the LTCM programme V 2,767 >2,000 - % of people with diagnosed diabetes having an annual LTMC review С 99% >90% - % of people with diabetes with satisfactory or better diabetes management (Hba1c $\leq$ 64mmol/mol) at their annual review Q 78% 80% - % of the eligible population having a CVD Risk Assessment in the last 5 years C $^{\diamond 45}$ 77% 90% 84% % of the eligible Māori population having a CVD Risk Assessment in the last 5 years C 77% 90% 80%

-Pharmacy and Referred Services These are services which a health professional may use to help diagnose a health condition, or as part of treatment.
+Notes 2013/14 DHB Result 2015/16 Target 2013/14 National Average People identified with a long-term condition enrolled in the LTCM programme V 2,767 >2,000 - % of people with diagnosed diabetes having an annual LTMC review С 99% >90% - $\%$ of people with diabetes with satisfactory or better diabetes management (Hba1c $\leq$ 64mmol/mol) at their annual review Q 78% 80% - % of the eligible population having a CVD Risk Assessment in the last 5 years C $^{\diamondsuit 35}$ 77% 90% 84% % of the eligible Māori population having a CVD Risk Assessment in the last 5 years C ◇ ◆ 77% 90% 80% Pharmacy and Referred Services These are services which a health professional may use to help diagnose a health condition, or as part of treatment.
 They are provided by allied health personnel such as laboratory technicians, medical radiation technologists and pharmacists.
 While services are largely demand driven; faster and more direct access aids clinical decision-making, improves referral processes and reduces the wait for treatment.
-Notes 2013/14 DHB Result 2015/16 Target 2013/14 National Average Subsidised pharmaceutical items dispensed in the community $V \Delta^{46}$ 445k E.<600K - Number of community requested radiological tests delivered by Grey Hospital V 5,590 E.>5,000 - % of people receiving their urgent diagnostic colonoscopy within 2 weeks T \$ 47 33% 75% 55% % of people receiving their Computed Tomography (CT) scan within 6 weeks T ◊ 100% >95% 80% % of people receiving their Magnetic Resonance Imagining (MRI) within 6 weeks т ◊ 92% 85% 60% residents who had prescriptions filled while on the Coast.
-The diagnostic measures are national performance measures (PP29) and baselines are as at the final quarter (to June) in line with national results published by the Ministry of Health.
-Targets are set to match national standards set for all DHBs.
+Notes 2013/14 DHB Result 2015/16 Target 2013/14 National Average Subsidised pharmaceutical items dispensed in the community $V \Delta^{36}$ 445k E.<600K - Number of community requested radiological tests delivered by Grey Hospital V 5,590 E.>5,000 - % of people receiving their urgent diagnostic colonoscopy within 2 weeks T ♦ 37 33% 75% 55%

+% of people receiving their Computed Tomography (CT) scan within 6 weeks

+% of people receiving their Magnetic Resonance Imagining (MRI) within 6 weeks in primary care in line with the definitions.